nottrobin/docs/src/en/charms-relations.md

 charms can effectively talk to one another.
 When charms have joined logically in this manner they are said to have formed a *relation*.

-!!!
-Note:
+[note]
 A criteria for forming a relation is that both applications are currently *deployed*.
 See the [Deploying applications][charms-deploying] page for guidance.
+[/note]

 ## Creating relations